Game Changing Tips for Writing HARO Pitches for Therapists

 Make Sure They Can Contact You

-If you were a reporter with a deadline looming and a couple of follow-up questions, would you wait or move along to the next expert who is easily reachable with competitive qualifications?
+If you were a reporter with a deadline looming and a couple of follow-up questions, what would you do?
+Wait to hear back?
+Or move along to the next competitive expert that is easily reachable?

-Aside from your phone number and email address, it’s also helpful to include your website and all relevant social media handles if they're actively used.
+You can include your phone number and email address.
+A link to your website and any social media handles, if actively used, can be included too.

 List Your Credentials

 When crafting your response for the media, you should list your credentials at the beginning of your submission.
-If you have a lot and they take up more than a line or two, you can pare it down to just the most relevant ones to the query, and list your complete qualifications at the end of your response.
+If you have a lot and they take up more than a line or two, you can pare it down to the most relevant ones to the query.
+Then, list your complete qualifications at the end of your response.

 Seek Help From Fellow Experts when Writing HARO Pitches for Therapists